yoavniran/yoavniran/README.md

   </p>

 <p align="center">
-  I'm a Senior front-end developer at <a href="https://cloudinary.com" target="_blank">Cloudinary</a>.
+  I'm a R&D team leader at <a href="https://cloudinary.com" target="_blank">Cloudinary</a>.
 Over the years I've worked on many large-scale web projects.
 These days, I build SPA applications focusing on performance and ease of use.
 </p>